mvelazc0/BadZure/README.md

 ### Initial Access

 BadZure facilitates initial access by simulating account takover vectors such as password attacks and token theft.
-It achieves this through the assignment of a password (randomly generated or user-defined) or by supplying principal access tokens.
-These options serve as the initial access vector, providing BadZure users a realistic starting point to continue with enumeration and privilege escalation.
+It achieves this through the assignment of a password (randomly generated or user-defined) or by supplying principal JWT access tokens.
+These credentials or tokens are then presented in the output, enabling users to step into the shoes of an attacker who has already gained access to an account.

 ### Privilege Escalation